Jammabeans/XENftMinter/README.md

 The status label at the bottom of the window will update as transactions are sent and confirmed.

 **Note:** Make sure to keep your private key secure and never share it with anyone.
+It's crucial to keep your private key secret, as it grants complete control over your cryptocurrency wallet.
+When trying out a new project, always create a new wallet and use its private key instead of your primary wallet's private key.
+This practice helps protect your main wallet and its funds from potential risks associated with new projects.
+By segregating your assets in separate wallets, you minimize the impact of potential vulnerabilities, ensuring the safety of your primary wallet and its holdings.
+Remember, safeguarding your private key is a vital aspect of maintaining the security of your digital assets.

 If you would like to donate to help more projects like this: ETH : 0x5152bB8109B43CDbC2A6E75AbE4909cA450e2EE9